scality/cloudserver/README.md

 npm start
 ```

-This starts an S3 server on port 8000
-with the default access key is accessKey1, and the secret key verySecretKey1
+This starts an S3 server on port 8000.
+The default access key is accessKey1 with a secret key of verySecretKey1.

 ## Testing